-Whether they’re attacking The Humane Society of the United States (The HSUS) for our work to stop factory farming, or to shut down puppy mills, misrepresenting the philosophy of staff members, attempting to cast doubt on fundraising practices, or making false implications concerning our disaster relief work, there’s one consistent theme when it comes to the deceptions from our opponents.
+Whether they’re attacking the Humane Society of the United States for our work to stop factory farming, or to shut down puppy mills, misrepresenting the philosophy of staff members, or launching other attacks to distract from the cruelty we’re working to prevent, there’s one consistent theme when it comes to the deceptions from our opponents.
 They just can’t get their facts straight, and they don’t bother to try.
-Quite a few of our opponents, such as HumaneWatch (the Center for Consumer Freedom), Protect the Harvest and the Calvary Group, would have no purpose on earth if they had to tell the truth about cruelty and their defense of individuals and companies that exploit animals.
+Quite a few of these groups, such as HumaneWatch (the Center for Consumer Freedom), Protect the Harvest and the Calvary Group, would have no purpose if they had to tell the truth about how animals are treated in the industries they defend.

-We’re transparent about our work and policies, and have addressed a few of the claims our opponents make below.
+We’re transparent about our work and have addressed a few of the claims our detractors make below.
 If you have a question about our work that you don’t see answered below, don’t hesitate to contact us using the contact form on this site.

 No. While our critics try to falsely frame animal welfare work as the narrow category of just giving pass-through grants to separate organizations, our work is broad and focused on helping all animals.
-We have our own staff and programs, providing direct care to more than 100,000 animals each year, and providing services and resources to train and professionalize the entire field of animal care and sheltering.
+We have our own staff and programs, and we care for thousands of animals each year, and while also providing services and resources to train and professionalize the entire field of animal care and sheltering.
 We also spend resources protecting the millions of pets who never end up in a shelter—those living in poverty in the U.S., and caught up in puppy mills, dogfighting rings, and other large-scale cruelties.
-We spend more than 80 percent of our funds on program expenses, helping pets, wildlife, animals in laboratories, farm animals, marine mammals, and other animals at risk in society.
+We and our affiliates spend 73% of our funds on program expenses, helping pets, wildlife, animals in laboratories, farm animals, marine mammals and other animals at risk in society.

 Our work lifts up the entire field of animal sheltering, such as our partnership with The Ad Council and Maddie’s Fund to create The Shelter Pet Project, the first nationwide public service advertising campaign designed to encourage people to adopt their next pet from their local shelter.
-This multi-million dollar campaign has already been credited with encouraging thousands more people to adopt than ever before, and will undoubtedly change the lives of millions of homeless pets.
+This multi-million dollar campaign has been been credited with encouraging thousands more people to adopt than ever before, and has changed the lives of millions of homeless pets.
 In one shelter director’s own words:

 “There is a shelter pet project billboard two blocks from our facility and it has prompted several people to stop in and check us out.
 It is a cheerful, upbeat and positive “get a buddy” message.
 Thank you Maddie’s Fund, HSUS and Ad Council and also whoever assisted with placement, as this is the third billboard that has been within one mile of the Humane Society for Tacoma and Pierce County, WA.” – Kathleen Olson, director of the Tacoma-Pierce County Humane Society, 2012.

-Where are the animals in The HSUS commercials from?
+Where are the animals in the HSUS marketing materials from?

-The animals featured in our commercials are all from rescues and investigations in which we are involved.
-The dogs and cats are from HSUS rescues from puppy mills, cruelty and hoarding cases, dogfighting rings, and other abuses.
-We show a range of animals, including horses, wildlife, and farm animals, in our commercials to show the broad scope of our work to protect all animals from cruelty.
-We also include an on-screen disclaimer to emphasize that local humane societies are independent from The HSUS.
+The animals we feature in the stories about our work are from campaigns, projects, rescues and investigations in which we are involved.
+The dogs and cats whose stories we tell are from HSUS rescues from puppy mills, cruelty and neglect cases, dogfighting rings, and other crisis situations.
+We show a range of animals, including horses, wildlife, and farm animals to show the broad scope of our work to protect all animals from cruelty.
+On television and streaming advertisements, we also include an on-screen disclaimer to emphasize that local humane societies are independent from the HSUS.